 You can take painkillers, such as paracetamol, if you need to.
 If your symptoms don’t get better after four days or you are worried, call NHS 111 for advice.

 Links have been reported between the Oxford-AstraZeneca vaccine has recently been linked to extremely rare blood clots.
-As a precaution, adults under 30 in the UK will now be offered a different vaccine.
+As a precaution, adults under 30 in the UK are now being offered a different vaccine.
 Anyone who has already had one vaccine dose of the AstraZeneca vaccine with no serious side-effects should take up the second dose.